thomasdane/wordFrequencyCounter/Readme.md

 The interfaces allowed me to define second versions of all the methods.

+I put these in a folder called SecondVersion.

 ####1.
 File Reader

 One way to speed this up would be to pre-allocate the size of the array.